 The CT Department of Energy and Environmental Protection (CT DEEP) adminsters the MS4 General Permit program.

 Through funding from CT DEEP, CT NEMO is developing resources to assist municipalities with meeting the MS4 program requirements.
-These include templates for the Stormwater Management Plan and Annual Reports, mapping of impervious cover, outfall monitoring assistance, draft regulations and ordinances, and educational webinars, all of which are available on their website.
+These resources include templates for the Stormwater Management Plan and Annual Reports, mapping of impervious cover, outfall monitoring assistance, draft regulations and ordinances, and educational webinars.

 Additionally, CT NEMO completed a regulatory assessment of the barriers to implementing low impact development (LID).
-A storymap for the project is available here.
+CT Nemo created a storymap to help explain the project.

 Naugatuck Valley COG performed an RFP for general consulting services related to the MS4 program.
-The list of pre-qualified on-call consultants is available here.
+There are six pre-qualified consultants on the on-call list.